ksmpartners/ernie/ernie-server/README.md

 =================================
 This package is a Java servlet that uses [ernie-api](../ernie-api) and the [Lift web framework](http://liftweb.net/) to expose all of Ernie's features as a RESTful web service.

-The following README will provide an overview of how to configure, test, deploy, and interact with ernie-server.
+The following README will provide an overview of how to configure, deploy, and interact with ernie-server.

 Configuration
 ------------------------